NCAR/CESM_postprocessing/doc/install.rst

 * netCDF4_, a python/numpy interface to the netCDF C library (you must have the C library installed)
 * sympy_, a python library for symbolic mathematics
 * mpi4py_, a python wrapper around the MPI library (you must have a MPI implementation installed)
-* cfunits_, a python interface to UNIDATA’s Udunits-2 library with CF extensions (you must have the Udunits library installed)
+* cf_units_, a python interface to UNIDATA’s Udunits-2 library with CF extensions (you must have the Udunits library installed)

 I have designated that a few of these dependencies are python interfaces to C libraries and so the library must also be installed